Bruno Silva (footballer, born 1992)

-Bruno da Silva Fonseca (born 14 September 1992), known as Bruno Silva, is a Brazilian professional football player who plays as a left-back for Liga Portugal 2 club Feirense.
+Bruno da Silva Fonseca (born 14 September 1992), known as Bruno Silva, is a Brazilian professional footballer who plays as a left-back.

 Club career

 He made his professional debut in the Segunda Liga for Gil Vicente on 31 October 2015 in a game against Olhanense.

 On 5 January 2023, Silva signed with Vilafranquense.

 On 6 October 2023, Silva joined Liga Portugal 2 club Feirense, signing a contract until the end of the 2023–24 season.